robinhood/faust/docs/userguide/models.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 When using JSON we automatically convert :class:`~datetime.datetime`
-fields into ISO-8601 text format, but we won't deserialize them
+fields into ISO-8601 text format, and automatically convert
-back into :class:`~datetime.datetime`.
+back into into :class:`~datetime.datetime` when deserializing.

-It's simply impossible to distinguish date strings
-from ordinary strings, but you may use the ``isodates`` setting
-to automatically convert all :class:`~datetime.datetime` fields:

 .. sourcecode:: python

     from datetime import datetime
     import faust

-    class Account(faust.Record, isodates=True, serializer='json'):
+    class Account(faust.Record, serializer='json'):
         date_joined: datetime

 :class:`~decimal.Decimal`